My dog was diagnosed with anaplasmosis? What is it?

 What are the clinical signs of anaplasmosis?

-Infection with the more common form of anaplasmosis, A. phagocytophilum, often causes lameness, joint pain, fever, lethargy, and not eating (inappetance).
+Infection with the more common form of anaplasmosis, A. phagocytophilum, often causes lameness, joint pain, fever, lethargy, and anorexia (lack of appetite).
 Most infected dogs will have symptoms for 1 to 7 days; however, some will have no or only minor symptoms.
 Less common clinical signs include vomiting, diarrhea, coughing, and labored breathing.
+Anaplasmosis is less common in cats; but similar clinical signs can be seen if they do get this disease.
 Rarely, neurological signs such as seizures have been reported.

 Infection with A. platys can cause cyclic thrombocytopenia, a condition in which there is a periodic decrease in platelets (circulating cells that help in the blood clotting process).
 Clinical disease is often mild, but some dogs may develop bruising or bleeding (including nosebleeds), especially during the early stages of infection when platelet counts may be at their lowest.